mattix7771/sem/use cases/Use_case_4.md

 ####EXTENSIONS
 ***
-3. Role does not exist:
+1. Role does not exist:
 	i.
-HR advisor informs finance no role exists.
+HR advisor informs finance no such role exists.

 ####SUB-VARIATIONS
 ***